BA in Linguistics or other language and culture studies

-Experts estimate that only 50% of the 6000-7000 languages that are spoken today will still be spoken by the end of the century.
-Nowadays languages and the valuable scientific and cultural knowledge they hold are disappearing at a faster rate than ever before.
-In this course we will explore the phenomenon of language endangerment and language loss in the Americas and other regions of the world, and what is exactly at stake when a language becomes extinct.
-We will discuss the implications for societies and for scientific knowledge and actions undertaken by linguists, communities, and governments in response to the pending loss of so many languages.
+Experts estimate that only 50% of the over 7000 languages that are spoken today will still be spoken by the end of the century.
+Nowadays the intellectual heritage of diverse languages is disappearing at a faster rate than ever before.
+In this course we will explore the phenomenon of language endangerment and language loss alongside issues of language maintenance in different regions of the world.
+We will discuss the implications for societies and for the world’s knowledge systems when the vitality of languages is threatened.
+We will discuss the responses of various stakeholders: the language users, the communities, linguists, policy makers, governments and non-governmental organisations.
+We will consider some of the activities associated with the International Decade for Indegenous Languages as well as the role of digital technologies in stemming the tide of endangerment.
 Reading material for this course consists of a set book and additional articles relevant to specific topics.

 At the conclusion of the course the participants should be able to:

-describe the highly endangered situation of the native languages of the Americas and other regions of the world
+describe the situation of ethnolinguistic diversity in different regions of the world

-distinguish between the different processes of language loss
+distinguish between the different processes of language loss, and shift

-identify the consequences for a community to lose its language and culture
+identify the consequences for a community of language users to lose its language and culture

 The timetables are available through My Timetable.